anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version": "9.0.15"
+1. Added `simulateFasterProcessing` and `cleanUpAfterProcessing` to file selector processor.
+They can be used to simulate faster file processing.

 ### "version": "9.0.13"
 1. Added `show` and `hide` method in HideBloc